Improving the policy response to infectious disease: The case of dengue in Brazil

 Dr Martin Foureaux Koppensteiner

 I'm an applied microeconomist with an interest in crime, education, health and development.
-My research mostly uses large linked administrative datasets from Brazil to which I have gained access for a number of research projects.
 In my research I focus on the evaluation of public policies and aim to contribute to the understanding of the intended and unintended consequences of these policies.
 For the evaluation I use quasi-experimental methods and randomized-controlled trials.